voucherifyio/voucherify-openapi/docs/guides/development/data-parsing.md

 The data to be shown is taken from the `order` object in a response.
 However, the response can have several `order` objects.

-The `order` object to be used is under the `redemptions` object, which is usually towards the end of the response.
+The `order` object to be used is in the root of the response.
+This `order` object shows the final order and it includes all the applied discounts.
+It is usually located towards the end of the response.
 See the response example in the [Response analysis](#response-analysis).

+The `order` objects within the `redemptions` array show how the order changed when the discounts have been applied one by one.
+As a result, they can include only some of the applied discounts.

 The `order` object used in the examples in the following sections is taken from the `redemptions` object.
-See the comments in the code to find suggestions as to which data to show to an end-customer.
+See the comments in the code below to find suggestions as to which data should be shown to an end-customer.

-> 🚧
->
-> It is **not** recommended to use `order` object which can be found in the object within the array under the `redemptions` object or the `order` object.
-The data displayed in such `order` objects can have only some of all the applied discounts.

 ### Discounts